Pennsylvania Code & Bulletin

 The magisterial district judge, at the time the complaint is filed, shall:

-(1) Set a hearing date that shall be not less than seven or more than fifteen days from the date the complaint is filed.
+(a) Set a hearing date that shall be not less than seven or more than fifteen days from the date the complaint is filed.

-(2) Insert the hearing time and date and the address of the magisterial district judge’s magisterial district in the complaint form.
+(b) Insert the hearing time and date and the address of the magisterial district judge’s magisterial district in the complaint form.

-(3) Deliver a copy of the complaint form with hearing time and date thereon to the landlord or the landlord’s agent.
+(c) Deliver a copy of the complaint form with hearing time and date thereon to the landlord or the landlord’s agent.

-(4) Deliver a copy of the complaint form with hearing time and date thereon for service as hereinafter set forth, which copy shall contain the following notice:
+(d) Deliver a copy of the complaint form with hearing time and date thereon for service as hereinafter set forth, which copy shall contain the following notice:

-(b) If you have a claim against the landlord arising out of the occupancy of the premises, which is within magisterial district court jurisdiction and which you intend to assert at the hearing, you must file it on a complaint form at this office before the time set for the hearing.
+If you have a claim against the landlord arising out of the occupancy of the premises, which is within magisterial district court jurisdiction and that you intend to assert at the hearing, you must file it on a complaint form at this office before the time set for the hearing.

 Source

 The provisions of this Rule 504 amended October 17, 1975, effective in 90 days; amended June 30, 1982, effective August 16, 1982, 12 Pa.B.
 2266; amended March 28, 1996, effective March 29, 1996, 26 Pa.B.
 1691; amended February 12, 2002, effective immediately, 32 Pa.B.
 1176; amended August 19, 2020, effectice January 1, 2021, 50 Pa.B.
-4491.
-Immediately preceding text appears at serial pages (401707) to (401708).
+4491; amended April 25, 2024, effective January 1, 2025, 54 Pa.B.
+2482.
+Immediately preceding text appears at serial pages (402939) to (402940).

 Rule 505.
 Numbering and Filing of Complaints.